lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 }
 ```

-The table below describes each entries with their available options.
+The table below describes each entry with its available options.

 | Title                           | Description                                                                                                                                                                                                                                                                                                                                                                                       |
 | :------------------------------ | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |